ArisPodotas/DSIT-notes/Clustering Algorithms/Notes.md

 This has a big problem in that a point defines infinite circles.
 This only works around ***compact groups*** (classes).

+    A point is used for a compact cluster in ANY dimention.

 > in the second case (line)

 The accuracy is defined by the distance to the representative of all ponts.

-    A point is used for a compact cluster in ANY dimention.

-## Sensible
+## Sensiblility

 This needs a criterion

 This is expressed in a cost function or a set of rules

-# Clustering an ill posed problem
+# Clustering, an ill posed problem

-consider the sequcne of real nubmer
+Consider the sequcne of real numbers:

 $1,4,9,16,25,...$

-could be $a_n = n^2$ and $ b_n = n^2 +(n-1) \times \dots \times (n-n+1)$
+This could be $a_n = n^2$ and $ b_n = n^2 +(n-1) \times \dots \times (n-n+1)$

 The selection of the **law** is subjective.
-We facor the simplest solution (not the lowest number be careful its different)
+We favor the simplest solution (not the lowest number be careful its different)

-example
+Example:

 \[\sum_{j = 1}^m \sum_{x_i \in c_j} \Arrowvert x_i -w_j\Arrowvert ^{2}\]

-in another case the selection fo the law will be subjective as to how many clusters.
+in another case the selection of the law will be subjective as to how many clusters.

 <hr>

 If there is so much subjectivty in clustering why do we use it?

-The result must be interpreted by an expert in the fiels of application.
+The result must be interpreted by an expert in the field of application.

 # Clustering stages